Comparison of topological charge definitions in Lattice QCD: Conclusions

 In fact, the numerical equivalence introduced by the matching procedure between the gradient flow and other smoothing schemes suggests that in cases where high statistics are needed such as, for example, for the evaluation of higher moments of the topological charge in pure gauge theory, instead of using the gradient flow, one can opt for employing either cooling or APE or stout smearing.
 From our experience, we find that cooling, APE smearing or stout smearing are, respectively, 120, 20 and 30 times faster\footnote{Of course these numbers are not exact since they depend on the code details such as the level of optimization etc.} than the gradient flow for typical parameter values.

-Another relatively new method of defining the topological charge and susceptibility is provided by spectral projectors.
+Defining the topological charge and susceptibility using the spectral projectors is another relatively new method.
 They constitute another theoretically clean way of defining these quantities.
 However, the cost of this method is significantly larger than the one of the gradient flow.
-Nevertheless, it might be the method of choice for some applications, since it yields much smaller cut-off effects than the GF, at least in the setup of our follow-up work \cite{derek}.
+Nevertheless, it might be the method of choice for some applications, since it yields much smaller cut-off effects than the GF, at least in the setup of our follow-up work \cite{Alexandrou:2017bzk}.
 Concerning other fermionic definitions, such as the index of the overlap Dirac operator or the spectral flow of the Wilson-Dirac operator, they are theoretically very clean and provide integer values of the topological charge, but their cost is prohibitive for large-scale analyses.

 In summary, we have shown in this paper that all valid definitions of the topological charge are highly correlated and, in principle, all of them can be used to analyze topological issues.
 Thus, the choice for using a certain definition of the topological charge will depend on the particular problem under consideration.